-Presently, the compensation committees of ETE and ETP consider relevant data available to them to assess the competitive position with respect to base salary, annual short-term incentives and long-term incentive compensation for our executive officer.
-The boards of directors and compensation committees of ETE and ETP also consider individual performance, levels of responsibility, skills and experience.
+The Compensation Committee considers relevant data available to it to assess the competitive position with respect to base salary, annual short-term incentives and long-term incentive compensation for our executive officers.
+The Compensation Committee also considers individual performance, levels of responsibility, skills and experience.